Simorr98/Simorr98/README.md

 ### Hi there 👋 my name is Simo

-- 🌱 I’m currently learning java.
+- 🌱 I’m currently learning Full Stack.
 - 👯 I’m looking to collaborate on great proyects.

 ## 📫 How to reach me